nats-io/nats-site/content/blog/getting-started-nats-ws.md

 tags = ["NATS", "WebSockets", "JavaScript", "SolidJS"]
 +++

-For those relatively new to NATS, it may come as a surprise that the server has [native support for WebSockets](https://docs.nats.io/running-a-nats-service/configuration/websocket)!
+For those relatively new to NATS, it may come as a surprise that the NATS server has [native support for WebSockets](https://docs.nats.io/running-a-nats-service/configuration/websocket)!

 What this means in practice, is that the NATS server binary is able to support direct WebSocket connections from the browser (or other clients) using it as a transport layer for the [NATS protocol](https://docs.nats.io/reference/reference-protocols/nats-protocol) rather than raw TCP packets.
 This is not only useful for building Web applications, but it can be useful in enterprises where only certain ports and protocols are allowed.

-In addition to server-side support, there is an official [nats.ws](https://github.com/nats-io/nats.ws) client library which builds upon the [nats.deno](https://github.com/nats-io/nats.deno) and swaps out the transport layer for WebSockets.
+In addition to server-side support, there is an official [nats.ws](https://github.com/nats-io/nats.ws) client library which builds upon the [nats.deno](https://github.com/nats-io/nats.deno) client library and swaps out the transport layer for WebSockets.

 ## Enabling WebSockets